 PS Kenya uses a two-pronged approach in ensuring that providers are meeting and continuously improving on the quality of care offered to clients.
 At a macro level, Tunza supports the provider to holistically improve clinic quality.
 Since 2019, PS Kenya introduced the government owned Kenya Quality for Health Model (KQMH) as the principle quality assurance framework for quality improvement within the franchise.
 The Kenya Quality Model for Health is defined as a conceptual framework for guiding and supporting coordination in an integrated manner, efforts and investments aimed at improving quality of healthcare in Kenya.
 At a micro level: Tunza works with providers to help them enhance proficiency in service delivery by ensuring that franchised services are offered in accordance with National guidelines and Standard Operating Procedures (SOPs)

 The Government of Kenya aspires to achieve universal coverage by 2030 and the National Health Insurance Fund (NHIF) plays a pivotal role in taking this agenda forward.
 To this end, PS Kenya has worked closely with NHIF to ensure that Tunza franchised facilities receive NHIF accreditation status.
 Currently over 50% of the Tunza network is accredited and offers services to over 480,000 NHIF members registered with Tunza for out-patient care.
 On the demand side, PS Kenya has continued to support the NHIF marketing team to educate and enroll customers to their health micro insurance products, especially Supa Cover and Linda Mama.

-PS Kenya works with franchised facilitates to offer business training and support.
-The key objective of this program is to support health providers to become a better business manager and to grow your health practice through our Tunza Exclusive Franchise Benefits.
-The program is designed to extend health systems strenthening interventions and financing to complement their quality improvement plans, upgrade their equipment and infrustructure and increase the scope of services offered.
+PS Kenya works with franchised facilities to offer business training and support.
+The key objective of this program is to support health providers to become better business managers and to grow their health practices through our Tunza Exclusive Franchise Benefits.
+The program is designed to extend health systems’ strengthening interventions and financing to complement their quality improvement plans, upgrade their equipment and infrastructure and increase the scope of services offered.